Categories

 This is incredibly bad for Apple to have a vulnerability this easy to exploit, and it’s ridiculous that it was also apparently publicly available on Apple’s developer forums weeks ago.

-One reply on “The macOS Root Access Security Vulnerability”
+One response to “The macOS Root Access Security Vulnerability”

 Leave a Reply